cloud-commander/band-of-bakers/docs/DEPLOYMENT.md

 3. **Secret Sync**: Syncs whitelisted secrets to Cloudflare (skipped in CI if configured).
 4. **Safety Backup**: Backs up D1 database to R2.
 5. **Migration**: Applies pending D1 migrations.
-6. **Deploy**: Builds and deploys the Next.js app to Cloudflare Pages.
+6. **Deploy**: Builds and deploys the Next.js app to Cloudflare Workers.
 7. **Health Check**: Verifies the deployment is live and responding.

 ## Failure Scenarios